vpolk4/vpolk4/README.md

 <h3 align="left"> About Me</h3>

--  I’m currently learning networking and security.
-I take my CCNA this upcoming week.
+-  A strong foundation in Networking and Security.
+I currently have CompTIA Security Plus and CCNA.
 -  I’m looking to learn more about the cloud.
 I am currently building a (mini) SOC & Honeynet in Azure (w/ Live Traffic)
  - AWS, Linux, Python, CI/CD- These are what I want to gain deep extensive experience in over the next 2 years.
 - 💬 Ask me about ...security, privacy, and my recent projects.
 -  How to reach me: vpolk14@outlook.com
--
 - ⚡ Let's talk about security, networking or some of my recent projects.
--->